andrewbaillie/nlp-with-python/presentation.md

 ### Using Machine Learning

+^ time for something a bit more interesting... maybe

 ---

 ### Dataset

 We are going to use a dataset downloaded from Figure Eight.
-This consists of approx 16000 rows of Tweets mentioning major US airlines.
-The data was scraped in February 2015 and where classified as either Postive, Neutral or Negative.
+This consists of approx 16,000 rows of Tweets mentioning major US airlines.
+The data was scraped in February 2015 and were classified as either Postive, Neutral or Negative.

 Totals: Positive: 2363, Neutral: 3099, Negative: 9178

+^ The dataset is skewed towards negative tweets, so this will potentially skew any model we build.

 ---